-- Nay-Theist: Paul accuses the atheists for being this in the first chapter which declares that existence of God is entirely evident and undeniable.
+- Nay-Theist: Paul accuses the atheists of really being this in the first chapter, which declares that the existence of God is entirely evident and undeniable.

-- The Pollyanna: Romans 12:12 insists on followers to pray and hope during their time of tribulation.
+- Romans 12:12 insists followers pray and hope during their time of tribulation.

-- And chapter 8:28 says that God causes all things to work together for good for those who love Him.
+- Romans 8:28 says that God causes all things to work together for good for those who love Him.

 - The Power of Love: Chapter 8 concludes with an extensive list of things, ultimately concluding with "any created thing," that are powerless to separate us from the love of God.

-- Turn the Other Cheek: Romans 12:17-21 implies this.
+- Turn the Other Cheek: Romans 12:17-21 encourages believers to do this.
 However, even though we have to forgive our enemies, it's only God Himself who will repay them back.

-- Viewers Are Geniuses: Scholars have observed that this is the only New Testament epistle that seems to be constructed specifically as a theological treatise, rather than a personal letter about specific concerns in the early church.
+- Viewers Are Geniuses: Scholars have observed that this is the only New Testament epistle that seems to be constructed specifically as a theological treatise, rather than a personal letter about specific concerns in the Early Church.
 Theological commentaries on it can run to multiple volumes.
-This is amusingly referenced in The Bible itself, when Peter in his own second epistle remarks on Paul's letters in one of his own epistles: "His letters contain some things that are hard to understand..."
+This is amusingly referenced in The Bible itself, when Peter in his own second epistle remarks on Paul's letters: "His letters contain some things that are hard to understand..."
 (2 Peter 3:16).

-- What the Hell, Hero?: Paul chews out the Jews for actually using this trope to others for doing the same thing they did in Romans 2:"And thinkest thou this, O man, that judgest them which do such things, and doest the same, that thou shalt escape the judgment of God?"
+- What the Hell, Hero?: Paul chews out his readers for actually using this trope to others for doing the same thing they did in Romans 2:"And thinkest thou this, O man, that judgest them which do such things, and doest the same, that thou shalt escape the judgment of God?"